 Eastern Catholic and Orthodox churches observe the Feast of the Dormition of the Theotokos on August 15.
 Western Catholics know this day as the Feast of the Assumption of the Blessed Virgin Mary.
 Commemorating “the falling asleep of the Mother of God,” the feast celebrates Mary’s death and bodily assumption by God into heaven.

 In the Orthodox Church, the feasts of Mary celebrate believers’ own lives in Christ.
 Those who follow the Holy Mother in obedience and love will also be lifted up to eternal life.
-The Feast of the Dormition is the sign that all who hear and obey God’s Word will likewise receive her destiny.
+The Feast of the Dormition signals that all who hear and obey God’s Word will likewise receive her destiny.

 Neither the tomb, nor death, could hold the Theotokos, who is constant in prayer and our firm hope in her intercessions.
 For being the Mother of Life, she was translated to life, by the One who dwelt in her virginal womb (Kontakion).